Wyckoff Glossery of Terms Part 1:

-Automatic rally (AR): Following the Selling Climax one of two things may happen: an Automatic rally (AR) or a lateral move.
-This is then followed again by one or two things either a Secondary Test (ST) of the Selling Climax or a continuation of the down move.
+Automatic rally (AR): Following the Selling Climax one of two things may happen an Automatic rally (AR) or a lateral move.
+This is then followed again by one of two things either a Secondary Test (ST) of the Selling Climax or a continuation of the down move.
 To understand this we must go back to what happens on the Selling Climax: The Selling Climax is caused by panicky liquidation, panicky selling.
-The price is driven down to far and this creates a vacuum and as soon as the down move has been stopped the stock should begin to rally.
+The price is driven down too far and this creates a vacuum as soon as the down move has been stopped the stock should begin to rally.
 We call this the Automatic Rally (AR) because it occurs automatically.
-Generally the (AR) lasts for only a few days to about a week.
+Generally, the (AR) lasts for only a few days to about a week.
 The rally may be weak or strong.
-It may be however, so weak and the supply press on the market so strongly that instead of being able to rally well the price simply moves sideways for a couple of days, or perhaps for as much as a couple of weeks and a lateral move will then continue the downtrend.
-If there is a simple lateral move the stock is FAR MORE LIKELY to continue the downtrend then if there is a good rally.
+It may be, however, so weak and the supplied press on the market so strongly that instead of being able to rally well the price simply moves sideways for a couple of days, or perhaps for as much as a couple of weeks and a lateral move will then continue the downtrend.
+If there is a simple lateral move the stock is FAR MORE LIKELY to continue the downtrend than if there is a good rally.

 Backup to the edge of the creek (BEC): is normally a potential (SOS), after jumping the creek the backup to the edge is usually the reaction of the jumping of the creek (rally) and comes to rest (find support) above the creek.
 The Backup to the edge is normally a potential Last Point of Support (LPS).